 With the help of his parents, and his new lady love, the beautiful Moselle Laveau, Shiloh devotes his life to caring for his son.
 But as time goes on will Moselle turn out to be all Shiloh believes her to be and will she be an asset in Raising Tristan.
-Now available in paperback and on Kindle.
+Now available in eBook.

 Angela was nothing more than a regular booty call,